Samsung's Lee family to pay more than 12 trln won inheritance taxes

-BusinessSamsung's Lee family to pay more than 12 trln won inheritance taxes

-The family of deceased Samsung Electronics (005930.KS) chairman Lee Kun-hee said on Wednesday it will pay more than 12 trillion won ($10.78 billion) in inheritance taxes for the estate of the late patriarch.
+SEOUL, April 28 (Reuters) - The family of deceased Samsung Electronics chairman Lee Kun-hee said on Wednesday it will pay more than 12 trillion won ($10.78 billion) in inheritance taxes for the estate of the late patriarch.

 Lee, who is credited with transforming Samsung into the world’s largest smartphone and memory chip maker, died on Oct.
 25. His estate included shareholdings in Samsung affiliates valued at $17 billion.